Aidar5/nattoeng/docs/source/book/09_functions/3a_func_args_types.rst

 In real life, it is often better to specify flags (parameters with True/False values) or numerical values as a keyword argument.
 If you set a good name for the parameter you can immediately know by its name what it does.

-For example, you can add a flag that will control whether or not a user name should be checked in password:
+For example, you can add a flag that will control whether or not a username should be checked in password:

 .. code:: python